We know that providing personal information is an act of trust and we take that seriously.

 9.1 When we share your information

 We share information with companies that are members of the same group of companies as Bulb and with third parties.
-These companies process the personal information we hold about you on our behalf for the reasons set out in this Policy or as otherwise required by law.
+These companies process the personal information we hold about you on our behalf, for the reasons set out in this Policy or as otherwise required by law.

 Energy industry partners (if we provide you with energy or pay you for energy you export): including your old supplier, other suppliers, network operators and energy market administrators.
 This includes those organisations that maintain the national energy databases.

 Marketing agencies, search engines and social media networks: to advertise Bulb and to gather feedback on Bulb such as through customer surveys.

 People you have authorised us to share data with (if we provide you with energy): such as family members, energy brokers, solicitors and debt management companies, so we can fulfil your requirements.

 Market regulators (if we provide you with energy): such as Ofgem and consumer protection organisations such as the Energy Ombudsman, where we are obliged to do so under regulations.

-People you are referring to Bulb so we can provide them with energy: if you refer a new member to us, we may share your name and aggregated data about your energy use with the referred person.
+People you are referring to Bulb so we can provide them with energy: if you refer a new energy member to us, we may share your name and aggregated data about your energy use with the referred person.